Colwyn Bay F.C.: History

+After being relegated, the club changed manager, appointing Mike Wilde.
+The drop back to the Cymru North was short lived, with a successful campaign in the 2024-25 season, beating Airbus UK into 1st place, taking the title and automatic promotion back to the Cymru Premier.

 Ground

 The club had a nomadic existence during their early years, often having to move as builders acquired land as the town rapidly expanded during the late 19th and early 20th century.
 They played on land owned by Penrhos School, at the Board School field, at Marine Hotel field and then Eirias Park.
 After the adjacent school expanded onto the land, they played on a pitch in Mochdre before relocating to another ground at Eirias Park towards the end of the 1940s.
 This remained home until 1983, when the land was required to dump soil following construction of the A55.
 Eirias Arena was a temporary home for a season and a half until the club moved to their current Llanelian Road ground in 1984.
 The Shed End stand was erected in 1985 and two more stands built by 1990, when floodlights were installed and inaugurated with a friendly match against Liverpool.
 When the club was forced to play outside Wales in 1992, they initially played at Northwich Victoria's Drill Field, before moving to Ellesmere Port.

 After returning to Llanelian Road in 1994, terracing was installed on the Llanelian Road side of the ground in 1998.
 Following promotion to the Conference North, a new covered 500-seat stand was built during the 2011–12 season.
-The ground currently has a capacity of 3,000, of which 500 is seated.
-In September 2022 the club submitted plans for a new 1,000-seat stand to replace two covered terraced stands on the west side of the ground.
-Permission was granted by Conwy County Borough Council in October 2022.
+In 2023 a new 1,000-seat stand was built to replace two covered terraced stands on the west side of the ground.